Prevent Premature Ejaculation: How to Not Cum Fast

 One small study of 21 men found that men who used benzocaine wipes showed improvements in ejaculatory latency time and sexual satisfaction.

-In addition to keeping a condom or two in your pocket, you may want to consider packing a couple of PE wipes like our benzocaine wipes before the big night.
-If wipes aren’t your thing, our delay spray is formulated with lidocaine and easier for some men to apply for consistent results.
+In addition to keeping a condom or two in your pocket, you may want to consider packing a couple of PE wipes like benzocaine wipes before a big night.

 8. Look Into Using SSRIs to Control Ejaculation

-SSRIs are prescription medications that are typically used to treat depression.
+Selective Serotonin Reuptake Inhibitors (SSRIs) are prescription medications typically used to treat depression.
 That’s probably where you’ve heard the term before.

-They work by altering levels of serotonin throughout your brain and body, which often helps to treat the symptoms of depression and anxiety disorders.
+These medications alter levels of serotonin in your brain and body, which helps to treat the symptoms of depression and anxiety disorders.

 9. Use ED Medication

-While phosphodiesterase type 5 (PDE5) inhibitor medications, like Viagra and its generic sildenafil, are FDA approved to treat erectile dysfunction, or ED, they are sometimes prescribed off label to treat PE as well.
-There are several reasons ED medication may be effective for ED, ranging from affecting penis sensitivity, to having other impacts on the nervous system, to relaxing muscles associated with ejaculation, to increasing confidence that you can maintain an erection (so you don’t feel like you need to rush).
+While phosphodiesterase type 5 (PDE5) inhibitor medications, like Viagra Connect® (sildenafil) and Cialis Together® (tadalafil), are FDA-approved to treat erectile dysfunction or ED, these medications are sometimes prescribed off-label to treat PE as well.
+There are several reasons ED medication may be effective for PE.
+They can help relax muscles associated with ejaculation.
+They may also increase confidence to help you maintain an erection (so you don’t feel like you need to rush).

 The Bottom Line on How to Not Cum Too Fast